 Most DPA providers require you to work with one of their participating lenders and provide a long list of lenders to choose from on their website.
 The lender can help you determine if DPA is right for you and what type.

 To qualify for DPA, you’ll need to meet specific income, credit, and sales price requirements.
 If you are buying a home in Texas, we encourage you to learn more about our DPA programs here.
-Homebuyers not located in Texas can find a list of DPA programs in their area using this free tool offered by Down Payment Resource.

 What are your top three tips for finding the best mortgage lender?

-• Shop Around.
+• Shop around.
 I recommend talking to at least two lenders, but ideally three or four.
 Ask each of them for a full written quote or an official loan estimate that gives you the full picture based on your specific needs.
 Having multiple options provides you with more certainty that you are getting a good deal.
 You might be able to leverage one lender’s quote to negotiate an even better deal with a different lender.

-• Look Beyond The Interest Rate.
+• Look beyond the interest rate.
 Many home buyers focus on the interest rate when shopping for a mortgage.
 However, every mortgage company has different fees, credits, or discount points associated with their interest rates.
 Be sure to compare each lender’s annual percentage rate (APR) and their total closing costs as well.
 The APR includes fees and expenses associated with obtaining the loan—in addition to the interest rate—to give you the total cost of the mortgage.
 Closing costs can include fees for services such as underwriting, processing, appraisal, credit reports, and mortgage insurance.

-• Ask The Right Questions.
+• Ask the right questions.
 The service your mortgage lender provides is just as important as the price you pay.
 Make sure you choose a lender who will guide and advise you throughout the process, like a concierge.
 If the lender you’re considering is responsive, proactive, and pleasant to work with, that’s a good sign!
 If a lender you’re evaluating seems annoyed when you ask a question or asks for the same information more than once, those are warning signs that you likely won’t get the kind of service you need.
 A home is the single biggest purchase you’ll make in your life and perhaps a process you’ll only go through a few times.
 Finding the right lender with the right service level will make the process smoother and eliminate unnecessary headaches.

--Ryan Dibble at Flyhomes
+Ryan Dibble from Flyhomes

 What is mortgage underwriting?

-Mortgage Underwriting is the process by which the lender determines the financial risk of loaning the borrower money.
+Mortgage underwriting is the process by which the lender determines the financial risk of loaning the borrower money.

 In the simplest terms, the lender wants to make sure that the borrower can afford the property which they are purchasing.
 The Underwriters’ job is to ensure that the borrower will not face any significant financial burden or hardship and make the mortgage payments.